HiroLZ7/MachineLearningRepository/README.md

 Machine Learning with SKLearn
 A Jupyter Notebook demonstrating the use of the SKLearn python library to build logistic regression, decision tree, and neural network models.
 The notebook can be found [here](SKLearn)

+## Portfolio Component 6

+Image Classification
+A Jupyter Notebook demonstrating the usage of Keras and Tensorflow to create an image classifier with three different types of deep neural network models.
+The architectures used include a sequential model, a convolutional model, and a transfer learning model.
+The notebook can be found here [here](ImageClassification)